simondean/parallel-cucumber-js/README.md

 $ node_modules/.bin/parallel-cucumber-js
 ```

-By default parallel-cucumber will look for features files under a directly called `./features`
+By default parallel-cucumber will look for features files under a directory called `./features`

+### Number of Workers

 The number of features that will be executed in parallel can be set by passing the `-w` argument: